mamcer/sonarqube-report/README.md

 SonarQube Report is a console application which connects to a SonarQube server instance.
 Gets different configurable metric values from the rest API, creates a custom html report and send it by email.

+> You can also find information about this application in [this blog post](https://mamcer.github.io/2021-05-01-sonar-qube-email-report/)

 ## Email template

 You can customize the email send by the tool through an email template.
 A html file `email-template.html` in the same directory as the application.